functionalscript/nanvm/notes/djs-article.md

 ### Current status of DJS

 [Our current DJS implementation](https://github.com/functionalscript/nanvm) features modular loading (deserialization) and saving
-(serialization) - with support of both CommonJS and ECMAScript syntax for modules.
+(serialization) - with the support of both CommonJS and ECMAScript syntax for modules.
 Constant declarations are supported on both sides (loading / saving), plus, the loader supports several JavaScript-compatible syntax relaxations of JSON.